Board of Education

 Copies of the board’s agenda are available at the Administrative Offices.
 The agendas also are located near the entrance to the board meeting and contain the following:

 - Information about last month’s meeting

 - Monthly school reports

 - Approved board minutes also are available online

 Citizen Input at Meetings

 The Mad River Board of Education welcomes public participation at its board meetings during the Public Comment portion of the agenda.
 The intent of allowing citizens to speak at Board meetings is to provide Board members with information that will assist them in making better decisions.
 Following the end of the board meeting, the President may ask for public comment.
-This is the time for the public to provide opinion or information about an item.
-The following rules of order must be followed by anyone addressing the Board:
+This is the time for the public to provide opinions or information about an item.
+The following rules must be followed by anyone addressing the Board:

-- The speaker must state their name, address and organization if representing one
+- The speaker must state their name, address, and organization if representing one

 - A maximum of three (3) minutes will be allowed each speaker; (15) minutes per group